Majid Al-Hogail

-Majid bin Abdullah Al-Hogail (Arabic: ماجد الحقيل) is the Minister of Housing of Saudi Arabia was appointed in July 2015.
-He is also the acting Minister of Municipal and Rural Affairs since 25 February 2020.
+Majid bin Abdullah Al-Hogail (Arabic: ماجد الحقيل) is the Minister of Municipalities and Housing of Saudi Arabia.
+He was appointed as the Minister of Housing in July 2015.
+In addition, he was also the acting Minister of Municipal and Rural Affairs since 25 February 2020, before the ministry merged with the Ministry of Housing.
 Al-Hogail has also been serving as the chairman of the Real Estate General Authority since January 2017.